 Transactional marketplaces have their applications, but they also have flaws.
 Instead of worrying about quality and consistency and struggling through a frustrating, friction-filled transactional marketplace, consider a managed marketplace for a much smoother and more consistent experience.

 Like their transactional counterparts, managed marketplaces can connect you with the contractors you need to tackle a project.
 The difference between the two types of platforms is the range of checks and balances inherent to the managed system.

-Managed marketplace algorithms work to match the best possible candidate to each project based on previous experience, a background with companies in similar industries, tech knowledge, and any other number of metrics.
+Managed marketplace algorithms work to match the best possible candidate to each project based on a few factors.
+These include previous experience, a background with companies in similar industries, tech knowledge, and any other number of metrics.
 Once a hiring manager knows each potential freelancer has the same foundation of skills and knowledge, it boils down to a decision based on personality fit.
 This can save companies from sifting through dozens of résumés and their dizzying array of prize points, skills, and qualifications.
 Instead, the best-fit freelancer is delivered to the manager’s doorstep.